 Working in Calgary

-Over the last decade, Calgary has not only boasted the fastest-growing economy in Canada, it has also had the lowest average unemployment rate of all major Canadian cities (just 4.1 percent).
-This trend shows no signs of abating, as the Calgary Economic Development forum has announced it plans to create new jobs at a compound annual growth rate of three percent until 2017.
+Over the past decade, Calgary has not only boasted the fastest-growing economy in Canada, it has also had the lowest average unemployment rate of all major Canadian cities (just 4.1 percent).
+This trend shows no sign of abating, as the Calgary Economic Development forum has announced it plans to create new jobs at a compound annual growth rate of three percent until 2017.
 According to this body, the top five occupations for overall creation of new jobs in this period are expected to be sales clerks, retail managers, registered nurses, IT analysts and accountants.

-Further encouraging signs for expats working in Calgary (or planning to do so) are the low tax rates in the city (14 percent, with no payroll tax) – the lowest in the country, and implemented as an incentive for new business ventures; and the fact that 23 percent of the city's 1.3 million population are foreign-born.
+Further encouraging signs for expats working in Calgary (or planning to do so) are the low tax rates in the city (14 percent, with no payroll tax).
+These are the lowest in the country and were implemented as an incentive for new business ventures.
 Calgary also lays claim to the highest average personal income in Canada.